“If ever we needed reminding that we live in an interconnected world, the novel coronavirus has brought that home.”

 We support communication efforts through existing and newly built community networks and offer guidance and fact-based information on prevention measures, such as handwashing, social distancing, isolation from infected people and where to access health-care services.
 We are also distributing shelter material and core relief items and are expanding cash assistance to help mitigate the negative socio-economic impact of the coronavirus outbreak.
 We try to ensure that the rights and protection of forcibly displaced people are respected, including the right to seek asylum despite border closures.
 We work with partners on the ground to offer psychosocial counseling as well as measurements to prevent and respond to sexual and gender-based violence.

+UNHCR is seeking US$745 million to help priority countries hosting large populations of refugees prevent and respond to the coronavirus.
 “The worst of crises requires the best of humanity,” said the High Commissioner.
 “Now is the time for action.
 We can prevent the disease from spreading.
 With your support, we can save lives.”

+Over 80 per cent of the world’s refugees and nearly all the world’s internally displaced people are hosted in low- and middle-income countries.
 They frequently face specific challenges and vulnerabilities that must be taken into consideration in COVID-19 readiness and response operations.
 Keeping the most vulnerable safe means keeping everyone safe.